goddessting/node-ws-webSocket-demo/README.md

 npm install
 npm start
 ```
-then open http://localhost:8000/ with browser, you can see result.
+then open http://localhost:8000/ with browser, you can see result in console.